-MEL Plan: A Roadmap for Monitoring and Evaluation Success
+MEL Plan: A Roadmap for Monitoring and Evaluation

 This process commenced by developing and operationalizing the Monitoring, Evaluation, and Learning (MEL) plan 2022-2026, which was meticulously crafted to monitor and assess the Center's performance in terms of outputs, outcomes, There are exciting initiatives from the Measurement, and impact in line with the Strategic Plan objectives.
-Notably, this plan was completed and launched by May 2022, a record for the Center, which had previously struggled to reflection sessions.
-Through the Learning Agenda, the have such a plan completed in time to be meaningfully Center will continue building on its strengths and reinforce implemented.
-The MEL plan serves as a vital mechanism for a culture of learning, adaptation, and impact-oriented implementation to fulfill its vision for transformative change standardized monitoring, evaluation, and learning processes for tracking the Strategic Plan's progress and ensuring focus across Africa. on set targets towards achieving the envisioned impact.
-Capacity Strengthening on Monitoring, Evaluation, and Additionally, it guides continuous learning through sharing Learning performance on key indicators, lessons learned, and best Recognizing the importance of capacity building, our MEL practices to facilitate evidence-informed decision-making Unit will continue to conduct institutional M&E capacity across the Center.
+Notably, this plan was completed and launched by May 2022, a record for the Center, which had previously struggled to have such a plan completed in time to be meaningfully implemented.
+The MEL plan serves as a vital mechanism for standardized monitoring, evaluation, and learning processes for tracking the Strategic Plan's progress and ensuring focus on set targets towards achieving the envisioned impact.
+Additionally, it guides continuous learning through sharing performance on key indicators, lessons learned, and best practices to facilitate evidence-informed decision-making across the Center.